TommyRiquet/React-Application-Templates/Intermediate/public/Readme.md

 ## Folder Structure

-A simple React application's folder structure might look like this:
+An intermediate React application's folder structure might look like this:

 my-react-app/
 README.md